 -

-Create new user.
+Create a new user.
 This user must have an active Teams license applied.
 Important: ADFS and MFA must be turned off for this user.

 -